Funny-Headline-Generation/Jokingbird_code/README.md

 ## References

 1. Annamoradnejad, I., Zoghi, G.: ColBERT: Using BERT sentence embedding for humor detection. arXiv preprint arXiv:2004.12765 (2020)
+2. Hossain, N., Krumm, J., Gamon, M.: “President Vows to Cut <Taxes>Hair”: Dataset and analysis of creative text editing for humorous headlines.
+In: Proceedings of the 2019 Conference of the North American Chapter of the Association forComputational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers). pp. 133–142 (2019)
+3. Hossain, N., Krumm, J., Sajed, T., Kautz, H.: Stimulating creativity with FunLines: A case study of humor generation in headlines.
+In: Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics: System Demonstrations. pp. 256–262 (2020)

 ## Quickstart